jEnbuska/none-dux/README.md

   }
 }
 ```
-Shape of the nonedux state can be extended and changed dynamically.

 Action are auto generated and dispatched when functions **setState**, **clearState**, and **remove** are invoked.

 Makes immutability easy and saves you the time of implementing, maintaining and testing reducers.

-Uses it's own thunk middleware

 ##Configuring store